adamczheng/pokerbots2020/README.md

 Bet sizes: 1/2 pot, pot, 2x pot, all in

-Raise sizes: pot, all in
+Raise sizes: 1/2 pot, pot, 2x pot, all in

 Other actions: check, fold

 ##  Information set:
-action of current street, pot size and round pips, which bucket
+card abstraction, k-th action on street, street, pot, pot odds bucket (see report for more details)

 ## CFR implementation:
-external sampling, reward by equity on showdown nodes
+external sampling, linear weighting

 # Where we learned from
 https://github.com/mitpokerbots/lecture-notes-2020